theirc/airbel/src/_projects/post-harvest-loss.md

   - title: Medium | Malnutrition
     url: 'https://medium.com/airbel/malnutrition/home'
 milestones:
+  - date: 2019-02-01 00:00:00
+    title: 'Tillaberi, Niger.
+Over 300 farmers have become warehouse customers.'
+    link:
+    link_title:
+    description_markdown: >-
+      * Mobilizers have good relationships with their households and are seen by caregivers as partners in problem-solving around adoption of positive practices.

+      * Some positive practices, such as purchasing fruit (all of which is imported in Niger) and buying soap remains difficult due to the communal nature of resource consumption in the villages.

+      * Sprout doubles the amount of cash distributed to $10.43 USD every 2 weeks to see how that affects food diversification and hand hygiene practices.

+      * Mobilizers recommend further improvements to the activities.
+  - date: 2018-11-01 00:00:00
+    title: 'Tillaberi, Niger.
+Farmers begin to store goods in the renovated warehouse.'
+    link:
+    link_title:
+    description_markdown: >-
+      * In some cases, farmers are paying the warehouse fee in advance of storing their goods.

+      * Cash distribution and household visits by mobilizers begin in Community C.
+  - date: 2018-10-01 00:00:00
+    title: >-
+      Tillaberi, Niger.
+Community warehouse completes renovations to prevent post-harvest loss
+    link:
+    link_title:
+    description_markdown: >-
+      * In Community C, the community warehouse was renovated to better protect against rodents, insects, and leaks.
+A community warehouse management committee was convened and trained on warehouse management protocols.
+The community suggested an appropriate fee for warehouse storage.
+The fee goes into a fund that is then paid out to caregivers of children until 36 months and pregnant women.

+      * Cash distribution and household visits by mobilizers begin in Communities A and B.
   - date: 2018-09-01 00:00:00
     title: 'Tillaberi, Niger.
 Caregivers selected for participation in prototype'
     link: